Linnaea

 Linnaea borealis is a species of flowering plant in the family Caprifoliaceae (the honeysuckle family).
 It is the only species in the genus Linnaea.
 It is a boreal to subarctic woodland subshrub, commonly known as twinflower (sometimes written twin flower).

 This plant was a favourite of Carl Linnaeus, founder of the modern system of binomial nomenclature, after whom the genus was named.
+He used it as his personal symbol.

 Description

 The leaves are under 1 cm long, with a few shallow teeth on the upper half.

 The perennial stems of Linnaea borealis are slender, pubescent, and prostrate, growing to 20–40 cm long, with opposite evergreen rounded oval leaves 3–10 mm long and 2–7 mm broad.
 The flowering stems curve erect, to 4–8 cm tall, and are leafless except at the base.
 The flowers are paired, pendulous, 7–12 mm long, with a five-lobed, pale pink corolla.

 L. borealis is self-incompatible, requiring cross-pollination to produce viable seeds; since pollen dispersal is usually not far, individuals and clonal colonies can become reproductively isolated.
 Regardless of seed production, Linnaea plants in a particular area often spread by stolons to form clonal patches of the same genotype.